 The following graphs show the distribution of causes separated by employees and contractors.

-Figure 8: Causes of Lost Time Injuries in 2022 for employees and contractors
+Figure 8: Causes of lost time injuries in 2022 for employees and contractors

-Causes of Lost Time Injuries – contractors 2022
+Causes of lost time injuries – contractors 2022

 Value